oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Requirement 13: changes.csv
 <requirement-13-changes-csv>
 The file `changes.csv` contains a list of CSAF documents in the current TLP level that were changed recently.
-Therefore, it MUST contain the filename as well as the value of `$.document.tracking.current_release_date` for each CSAF document in the sub-directories without a heading; lines MUST be sorted by the `current_release_date` timestamp with the latest one first.
+Therefore, it SHALL contain the filename as well as the value of `$.document.tracking.current_release_date` for each CSAF document in the sub-directories without a heading; lines SHALL be sorted by the `current_release_date` timestamp with the latest one first.
 The `changes.csv` SHALL be a valid comma separated values format as defined by \[#link(<RFC4180>)[RFC4180]\] without double quotes.